1 SCOPE

 Berkshire has integrated security testing, and validation of the authentication and authorization mechanisms, throughout the development and deployment of all applications.
 Berkshire’s hosted applications use system profiles and roles to manage permissions at the application level, and at each step of development and deployment, these profiles are verified.
 Several of these applications also allow for the profiles to be modified by the client within their own implementation to provide even tighter control over the security for their organization.

-Additionally, Berkshire uses an independent third party provider to perform monthly network vulnerability scans to ensure external facing systems are kept secure against newly discovered threats.
+Additionally, Berkshire uses an independent third party provider to perform ongoing network vulnerability scans, including monthly reporting, to ensure external facing systems are kept secure against newly discovered threats.
 Annual application penetration testing is also performed against all hosted applications to ensure no new vulnerabilities have been introduced into the code.

 Berkshire’s development team participates in regular security training and covers a variety of topics, including a focus on the OWASP Top 10 and secure coding practices for the elements of the tech stack used for development.